All eyes on Rio

 Costing 7.4bn Brazilian Real (about £1.5 billion), can the Games inspire future generations of sporting champions, or will some of the venues stand empty, as they do in Athens 12 years on?

-The Olympic tennis event takes place to the west of the city at Barra Olympic Park, where 15 competition venues, including the aquatics centre and velodrome, will stage 23 Olympic and 13 Paralympic disciplines.
+The Olympic tennis event in Rio takes place to the west of the city at Barra Olympic Park, where 15 competition venues, including the aquatics centre and velodrome, will stage 23 Olympic and 13 Paralympic disciplines.
 With a 10,000-seater Centre Court as well as a temporary 5,000-seat secondary arena, the Olympic Tennis Centre will be the largest purpose-built tennis venue in Brazil.
 After the Games the stadium court and seven other courts will form part of a training base for high-performance athletes.

 The Olympics could pave the way for more professional tennis events in Brazil.
 Before the Beijing 2008 Olympics, China hosted three regular season events on the WTA and ATP circuit.
 Eight years on, there are three ATP events and seven WTA tournaments held in the country.

 “We took the legacy very seriously from the first discussions about this venue,” ITF Chief Operating Officer Juan Margets said when he visited the venue in 2014.
 “It was important that this facility could host major tour events if one day the circumstances arise.
 Along with Parque Roca in Buenos Aires, it will be the major tennis facility on the continent.”

 Brazil’s best chance for a medal on the tennis court comes in the men’s doubles, where childhood friends Marcelo Melo and Bruno Soares will be among the favourites for gold.